AbstractXan/abstractxan/src/website.md

 <script src="../projects/mobilenet/helper.js"></script>

 # Articles
-## Toolkit
+## Dev Toolkit
-###
+### About
 Toolkit aims to give a different approach to for solving dev problems.
 ### Tests
 Code Refactor:
  - 1. Use tests to capture the expected behaviour of the given code
  - 2. Refactor code while checking against the actual and expected output

+<strong>Unit tests</strong> to test function input vs output.
+<strong>Integration tests</strong> to test data flows of use case.
+<strong>E2E tests</strong>

 ### Timezone difference
 When having timezone differences, ensure that you're all set to work for the next day.
 Get your approaches approved and ask for reviews before signing off.

-Created: 12 Jan 2021
+Do PRs the next

+### Debugging
+Understand various ways you could debug through your code:
+- Using debugging plugins + debuggers in IDE
+- Using debugger + postman
+- Using mobile app
+- Debugging against staging data when issue not reproducible

-Last Updated: 16 Feb 2021
+Last Updated: 24 May, 16 Feb, 12 Jan 2021

 ## Databases
 ### Links